MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 Drawing a Text on a Circle
 --------------------------

-The library enables the drawing of a text on a circle by a call to `ej.microvg.VectorGraphicsPainter.drawStringOnCircle` <FIXME link to api>.
+The library proposes the drawing of a text on a circle by a call to `ej.microvg.VectorGraphicsPainter.drawStringOnCircle` <FIXME link to api>.
 The string is rendered as if the baseline of the string was a circle arc.

 The string direction can be either clockwise or counter clockwise.